GabrieleMancini/Two-networks-coherence-simulations-analysis/README.md

 ### **1. Simulations**

-Code to reproduce the neural network simulations described in the manuscript, including model setup, parameter manipulation, and dynamical integration for LIF model.
+Code to reproduce the neural network simulations described in the manuscript, including model setup, parameter manipulation, and dynamical integration for the LIF model.

-### **2. Analysis **
+### **2. Analysis**

 Scripts to process the simulated data, compute coherence and connectivity metrics, extract spectral features, and run all statistical analyses presented in the paper.

-### **3. Figure generation**
+### **3. Figure Generation**

-Figure-generation scripts that reproduce all the panels of the main text and supplementary material.
+Scripts to generate all figures from the main manuscript and supplementary material.

 ---